Grant Locomotive Works

-Grant Locomotive Works was a manufacturer of steam railway locomotives from 1867 to 1895, first in Paterson, New Jersey, and then in Chicago.
+Grant Locomotive Works was an American manufacturer of steam railway locomotives from 1867 to 1895, first in Paterson, New Jersey, and then in Chicago.
 The company built about 1,888 locomotives.

 Predecessors

 In 1842, Samuel Smith, Abram Collier, and George Bradley started a small foundry in Paterson.
 In 1848, Smith sold his interest to Collier and formed a new partnership with his brother, William C. Smith, Henry Whitely, and Thomas Beggs.
 Beggs died soon thereafter and William Smith and Whitely sold their interests.
 William Swinburne, who had been superintendent at Rogers Locomotive Works bought Beggs's interest.
 The firm was renamed Swinburne, Smith and Company.
 In 1848, it took an order for ten locomotives for the New York and Erie Railroad; three years later, it received a corporate charter as New Jersey Locomotive and Machine Company.

 In 1863-64, Oliver De Forest Grant bought the stock and ran the business with his sons, David B. Grant and R. Suydam Grant.
 The father died shortly thereafter and David Grant took over as president.